Back to projects

 No execution, ever.
 Both scan phases are static analysis.
 Runtime crashes in the target app do not break NavGator.
 This is also what lets it run in CI on PR branches that haven’t been built.

 Optional ts-morph for TypeScript.
 AST scanning catches dynamic imports, computed property access, and reflection-based calls that pattern matching misses.
 Roughly 50% accuracy gain at ~3x the scan time.
-Heavy-metaprogramming projects benefit most; thin projects don’t need it.
+Heavy-metaprogramming projects benefit most; thin projects do not need it.

 Adjacency-list graph.
 A Map<string, Set<string>> representation keeps a 1,000-file / 5,000-connection project under ~2MB.
 A dense matrix would burn 1M cells on a sparse graph.